thxcks/Public/README.md

 Most scripts are designed to run directly in your WordPress installation's document root.
 Simply upload the file, then access it via your browser to begin using its functionality.

-Each script includes a simple login setup: on the first run, you’ll set a password, which you’ll use for future access to the tool.
+The script records your IP address during its initial run and restricts access exclusively to that IP until the 'ip_lock.lock' file is removed.

 > [!WARNING]
-> These scripts are designed to be temporary, with minimal password protection as a basic deterrent.
+> These scripts are designed to be temporary, with minimal IP protection as a basic deterrent.
 Not secure for extended online use—remove after use.

 ## List of Scripts and Usage